 CMA expressly disclaims any and all warranties, express or implied, relating to the installation of any and all CMA equipment that is installed by chemical dealers, contracted servicers or third party servicers to CMA equipment.
 If the installation instructions are not followed exactly (to the letter), or, if any person or company conducting the installation of the CMA equipment, revise the installation procedures or alter the instructions in any manner, the CMA warranty becomes void.
-If, due to the improper installation of CMA equipment, this equipment ceases to operate properly or affects other parts of the CMA will not be liable or responsible or warrant CMA equipment, due to improper installation of any CMA model dishwasher.
+If, due to the improper installation of CMA equipment, this equipment ceases to operate properly or affects other parts of the CMA dishwashing equipment, in that the other parts become defective, the CMA warranty becomes void.
+CMA will not be liable or responsible or warrant CMA equipment, due to improper installation of any CMA model dishwasher.